 What is one thing that you wish others knew about you and your condition?

 People should know that every human should be capable of different things.
 Everyone has a story and a unique take on life.
 Not that there shouldn’t be things like aptitude tests or grades, but there shouldn’t just be one way to do something.
 I would have done it either way.
 It might just look different the way I do it because of the effect CP has on my body.
 I always tell people I modify things or I just improvise them.
 I still can do them; they’re just done in a way that might be different than Joe Shmoe next door.

 Do you have any tools or strategies you recommend for when feeling down or not so strong?

 I always try to do things myself at least once because if it’s something I’ve never tried to do before, how am I supposed to know that I’m capable of it?
 I always try first and then if I really can’t, I go to someone that I trust.
 You have to surround yourself with people who only want the best for you but aren’t afraid to see you fall because they know it’s a part of the journey.

-For me, a way I take care of myself is by not I denying the way I’m feeling.
+For me, a way I take care of myself is by not denying the way I’m feeling.
 I think it’s a lot of self-actualization theory where it’s like, “how am I really feeling in this moment?”
-When I’m sad, music helps, but also being in touch with how you really feel about things and being grateful for what you have.
+When I’m sad, music helps, but also being in touch with how I really feel about things and being grateful for what I have.
 If you have to be sad, feel sad, and know that it’s not wrong to feel more than one feeling at once.
 I think society tells us otherwise.